Geodesic complexity of homogeneous Riemannian manifolds: Basic notions and definitions

 As pointed out by Recio-Mitter, the crucial ingredients for the discussion of geodesic complexity are the cut loci of points in the space under consideration.
-Since the notions of cut loci in metric and in Riemannian geometry are slightly different from each other, we make our notions of cut loci precise in the following definition.
+The notions of cut loci in metric and in Riemannian geometry are slightly different from each other.
+While Recio-Mitter used the former notion in his work, see \cite[Definition 3.1]{RecioMitter}, we will use the latter throughout this manuscript.
+We will recall the notion of cut loci from Riemannian geometry in the following definition.
+The relation between the two will be discussed in Remark \ref{RemarkOCut}.(3) below.
 See also \cite[p.
 308]{LeeRiemann} or \cite[p.
-219]{Petersen} for parts of the following definiton.
+219]{Petersen} for the following definition.

-\begin{definition} Let $(M,g)$ be a complete Riemannian manifold and let $p \in M$. . \begin{enumerate}[a)] \item Let $\gamma :[0,+\infty) \to M$ be a unit-speed geodesic with $\gamma(0) = p$ and $\dot{\gamma}(0)\in T_p M$.
+\begin{definition} Let $(M,g)$ be a complete Riemannian manifold and let $p \in M$. \begin{enumerate}[a)] \item Let $\gamma :[0,+\infty) \to M$ be a unit-speed geodesic with $\gamma(0) = p$ and $\dot{\gamma}(0)\in T_p M$.
 The \emph{cut time of $\gamma$} is given by

 If $t_{\mathrm{cut}}(\gamma)$ is finite, then $t_{\mathrm{cut}}(\gamma)\Dot{\gamma}(0)\in T_p M$ is a \emph{tangent cut point of $p$} and $\gamma(t_\mathrm{cut}(\gamma))\in M$ is a \emph{cut point of $p$ along $\gamma$}.
-Note that $\gamma(t_\mathrm{cut}(\gamma))= \mathrm{exp}_p(t_{\mathrm{cut}}(\gamma) \Dot{\gamma}(0))$. \item The set of all cut points of $p$ is called the \emph{cut locus of $p$} and denoted by $\Cut_p(M)$.
+Note that \item The set of all cut points of $p$ is called the \emph{cut locus of $p$} and denoted by $\Cut_p(M)$.
 The set of all tangent cut points of $p$ is called the \emph{tangent cut locus of $p$} and denoted by $\Cuttil_p(M)$. \item The \emph{total cut locus of $M$} is given by

-\item A point $q \in \Cut_p(M)$ is called an \emph{ordinary cut point} if there exists more than one minimal geodesic from $p$ to $q$.
-We call